rflamary/nonconvex-optimization/README.md

 D. Tuia, R. Flamary and M. Barlaud, "Non-convex regularization in remote sensing", IEEE transactions Transactions on Geoscience and Remote Sensing, (to appear) 2016.

+The code solve optimization problems of the form:

+ min_x f(x)+lambda g(x)

-We provide solvers for solving the following estimation problems:
+We provide solvers for solving the following data fitting terms f(x) problems:
 - Least square (linear regression)
 - Linear SVM with quadratic Hinge loss
 - Linear logistic regression
 - Calibrated Hinge loss

-The regularization terms that have been implemented include:
+The regularization terms g(x) that have been implemented include:
 - Lasso (l1)
 - Ridge (squared l2)
 - Log sum penalty (LSP) ([2],prox in [1])
 - lp regularization with p=1/2
 - Group lasso (l1-l2)
 - Minimax concave penalty (MCP)
+- Indicator function on convex (projection)
+- Indicator function on simplex (projection)

 New regularization terms can be easily implemented as discussed in section 3.

-# Start using
+# Start using the toolbox

 ## Installation